ukpabik/CSYou/README.md

 # CSYou — Real-Time CS2 Analytics (🚧 In Progress)

 CSYou is a self-hosted analytics platform for Counter-Strike 2 that captures **live game telemetry** via CS2 Game State Integration (GSI).
-It uses **Go, Kafka, Redis, and Docker** to build a local event-driven pipeline that powers a real-time GUI dashboard.

 > ⚠️ This project is still **in progress**.
 Core event collection is working, but the GUI and advanced querying are under development.